ornab74/twitchaudio/README.md

 Low-bandwidth Twitch listening with a dark CustomTkinter command deck.

 TwitchAudio is a tiny desktop app that asks Streamlink for Twitch's `audio_only` stream and pipes that stream directly into `ffplay`.
-The goal is simple: hear the stream without downloading the 1080p video feed.
-It also keeps your saved stream history and Twitch chat settings in a local SQLite vault where sensitive payloads are encrypted with a password-derived key.
+The goal is simple: hear the stream without downloading the 1080p video feed, with an optional low-bandwidth video mode limited to `160p` or `360p`.
+It also keeps your saved stream history, Twitch app credentials, OAuth tokens, refresh tokens, and chat transcripts in a local SQLite vault where sensitive payloads are encrypted with AES-GCM using a password-derived key.

 ![TwitchAudio GUI preview](demo.png)